The Best Men's Motocross Boots For 2023

 Motocross boots are a breed all their own.
 Many are elevated to provide pros with what they need; fit, form, and function.
 They have to let you move like a ballerina but take the hit of a boulder.
 It sounds like a tall order, but given the last 40 years of gear metamorphosis, we are seeing contenders that meet every rider’s needs and have learned precisely how our feet need to move while being defended.

-Undeniably, actual construction is the foundation of any boot.
+Build Quality: Actual construction is the foundation of any boot.
 It is typically about 13 inches, so a rider's knee can fill just above the rim.
 This is done so as not to restrict the way they bend and allow the rider to use his thighs as suspension, knees as a hinge, and boots as a stabilizing unit for the center of gravity.

-We also like to see stiff shell fibers as the armor around the boot that can withstand the wear of adjusting side weight.
+Materials: We also like to see stiff shell fibers as the armor around the boot that can withstand the wear of adjusting side weight.
 The inside should have thermal protectant material that safeguards against burn and rash and gives a proper grip to hold the bike.
 These factors are also crucial protection for the inevitable crashes.
 Whether getting pinned under a bike or thrown off one, one thing is certain; we need armor made for impact.

-Motocross boots should also have a properly-moving and impact-resistant chassis around the ankle.
-Remember the ballerina?
-If that tutu wants to hit the jumps, then their boots better have an ankle brace made to dance.
+Flexibility/Range of Movement: Motocross boots should also have a properly-moving and impact-resistant chassis around the ankle.
 A fully-encapsulating ankle brace should extend across the rear of the shaft from the left side of the ankle to the right side.
 This is so it can provide a pivoting hinge movement that is controlled but versatile enough when riding.
+This should be accompanied by adjustable buckles that can conform to any leg size but move with ankle flexion.
+Together a properly-shielded hinged joint and adjustable straps can help prevent ankle torsion, hyperextension, and hyperflexion—some of the most common injuries riders face.

-Along with the axis of the boot, we also focus on the bottom or sole of the boot.
+Sole Padding: Along with the axis of the boot, we also focus on the bottom or sole of the boot.
 Motocross and enduro boots are typically more rigid with a thicker bottom rubber sole—modeled like an astronaut but not quite like we’re going to the moon (just ready to step on it).
 The bottom of the boot should have deepened tread lines or a textured lining that would help grip the ridges of foot pegs.

 The midsoles, part of the interior design, should be fitted with some form of a buffer that can act as a shock absorber and foot stabilizer for jumps, crashes, or otherwise.
 The intent should be to avoid slippage, have a sturdy density against debris and impact, and conform to the natural line of a human foot from the midsole to the outer and bottom sole.
 Along with the chassis and fastenings, this brings us to our most important factor yet: safety certifications.

+Certification: Any boot worth risking the ride should have been safety tested.
+The best motocross boots are CE-certified as Level 2 protective motorcycle boots to the EN 13634 STANDARD.
 This European Standard applies to protective footwear for motorcycle riders while riding for on or off-road activities.
 It includes requirements for protection, abrasion, rigidity, mechanical properties, marking, and user information.
 It also specifies the appropriate test methods.
 This is the holy grail for protection standards of boots.
+You can check if you're wearing a dupe because all CE-certified motocross boots and enduro boots have the certification on the inside of the shaft.

 At WBW, “Best” Actually Means Something